NLnetLabs/cascade/doc/manual/source/key-management.rst

 Key Rolls
 ---------

-The key manager can perform four different types of key rolls:
+The key manager can perform :subcmd:`ksk`, :subcmd:`zsk`, :subcmd:`csk` and

-1. :subcmd:`ksk` rolls
-2. :subcmd:`zsk` rolls
-3. :subcmd:`csk` rolls
-4. :subcmd:`algorithm` rolls
+:subcmd:`algorithm` rolls.

 A KSK roll replaces one KSK with a new KSK.
 Similarly, a ZSK roll replaces one ZSK with a new ZSK.
 A CSK roll also replaces a CSK with a new CSK but the roll also treats a pair of KSK and ZSK keys as equivalent to a CSK.
 So, a CSK roll can also roll from KSK plus ZSK to a new CSK or from a CSK to new a KSK and ZSK pair.
 Note that a roll from KSK plus ZSK to a new KSK plus ZSK pair is also supported.

 Finally, an algorithm roll is similar to a CSK roll, but designed in a specific way to handle the case where the new key or keys have an algorithm that is different from one used by the current signing keys.

 The KSK and ZSK rolls are completely independent and can run in parallel.
 Consistency checks are performed at the start of a key roll.
 For example, a KSK key roll cannot start when another KSK roll is in progress or when a CSK or algorithm roll is in progress.
 A KSK roll cannot start either when the current signing key is a CSK or when the configuration specifies that the new signing key has to be a CSK.

 Finally, KSK rolls are also prevented when the algorithm for new keys is different from the one used by the current key.
 Similar limitations apply to the other roll types.
 Note however that an algorithm roll can be started even when it is not needed.

 Automatic Key Rolls
 """""""""""""""""""

-.. important:: Fully automatic key rolls are enabled by default.
-For this to work, Cascade requires access to all nameservers of the zone and the parent zone.
-If this is not available, make sure to :ref:`disable automatic key rolls <automation-control>`.

 For automatic key rolls, the key manager will check the propagation of changes to the DNSKEY RRset, the DS RRset at the parent and the zone's signatures to all nameservers of the zone or the parent zone.
 To be able to do this, the key manager needs network access to those nameservers.

-If Cascade is running in an isolated network, then this will fail and it is best to disable (part of) automatic key rolls in your :ref:`policy
+.. important:: If Cascade is running in an isolated network, automation will fail.
+In that case it is best to :ref:`disable (part of) this functionality <automation-control>`.
-<defining-policy>`.

 To check the signatures in the zone, the key manager will issue an AXFR request to the primary nameserver listed in the SOA record of the zone.
 In